aanastasiou/dgtools/doc/source/superstack.rst

 This section describes the process behind creating a Super Stack! compiler that produces efficient Digirule 2U ASM code.

+Super Stack! is a stack based language with 26 commands and its syntax follows the postfix notation.
+The abstract machine that Super Stack! addresses corresponds nicely with the peripherals of a resource constrained CPU such as the Digirule.
+Specifically, with the dgtools Super Stack! compiler you can produce code that uses both the onboard keyboard, led display as well as the serial port.

 If you simply want to know how to compile Super Stack! programs using dgtools, you can jump straight to :ref:`compile_sust_dgtools`.

-For a brief overview of Super Stack!'s commands, see section :ref:`sust_lang` and `this link <https://esolangs.org/wiki/Super_Stack!>`_.
+For a brief overview of Super Stack!'s commands and syntax, see section :ref:`sust_lang` and `this link <https://esolangs.org/wiki/Super_Stack!>`_.

-The rest of the sections outline the basic machine that the language targets and how the compiler adapts this "abstract" machine to the Digirule 2U hardware.
+The rest of the sections outline the abstract machine that the language targets and how the compiler adapts this "abstract" machine to the Digirule 2U hardware.